galalH/riddle/README.md

-# __WARNING__ This package is under development - a recent API update requires code update -

 riddle
 ================

 This is a minimal package for programatically interacting with the [UNHCR Raw Internal Data Library (RIDL)](https://ridl.unhcr.org).
-The main purpose served by this package is to make the RIDL API documentation more readily accessible within an R ecosystem for better automation.
+The main purpose served by this package is to make the [RIDL API documentation](https://docs.ckan.org/en/2.9/api/index.html) more readily accessible within an R ecosystem for better automation.